elixir-webrtc/ex_dtls/README.md

 ```elixir
 {:ok, packets} = ExDTLS.do_handshake(dtls, packets)
 ```
-As a result we will also get some new  packets that have to passed to the first peer.
+As a result, we will also get some new packets that have to be passed to the first peer.

 After some back and forth DTLS handshake should be finished successfully.
-Peer that finishes handshake first will return `{:finished_with_packets, keying_material, packets}` message.
-These packets have to be sent to the second peer, so it can finish its handshake too and return `{:finished, keying_material}` message.
+Peer that finishes handshake first will return `{:finished_with_packets, handshake_data, packets}` message.
+These packets have to be sent to the second peer, so it can finish its handshake too and return `{:finished, handshake_data}` message.

 For more complete examples please refer to [membrane_ice_plugin] where we use `ex_dtls`